HomeLatest NewsIndustryUS financial major JPMorgan on global expansion mode, to hire its biggest team in Germany

 Preferred Source of Google

-Setting its eye on global expansion, American multinational investment bank and financial services company JPMorgan is ready with the blueprint to hire its biggest teams of retail bankers in to maintain a steadier revenue stream.
+Setting its eye on global expansion, American multinational investment bank and financial services company JPMorgan is ready with the blueprint to hire its biggest teams of bankers in Germany to maintain a steadier stream.

 Earlier in a similar foray outside the United States, JPMorgan entered the British market with a digital-only retail offering last year and executives have signalled their aim is to expand this to other countries.